learn-co-curriculum/uci-mod-3-mass-assignment/README.md

 # Mass Assignment

-## Objectives
+## Learning Goals

-1. Use keyword arguments to define an initialize method.
+- Use keyword arguments to define an initialize method.
-2. Use mass assignment to metaprogram an initialize method.
+- Use mass assignment to metaprogram an initialize method.

 ## Instructions

 * Create a Person class that accepts a hash upon initialization.
 The keys of the hash should conform to the attributes below:

-allowable properties:
+Allowable properties:

 ```ruby
 :name, :birthday, :hair_color, :eye_color, :height,